Lucky Luke (1992 TV series)

-Lucky Luke is an Italian Western-comedy television miniseries starring Terence Hill that aired in 1992, and was based on the Belgian comic book series Lucky Luke and on a movie with the same title directed and produced by the same Hill in 1991.
+Lucky Luke is a Western-comedy television miniseries starring Terence Hill that aired in 1992, and was based on the Belgian comic book series Lucky Luke and on a movie with the same title directed and produced by the same Hill in 1991.
 Eight episodes were produced.

 Production

 The series was a co-production by Paloma Films and Reteitalia, and was directed, produced by and starring Terence Hill.
 It is a live-action adaptation of the comic book series Lucky Luke by Morris and René Goscinny, and on the movie with the same title directed and produced by the same Hill in 1991.